All about KiwiSaver – and who it’s for

 The contributions are paid to Inland Revenue and then transferred to your KiwiSaver scheme provider.
-When you first join a scheme this transfer won’t happen until after you have been a member for the first 3 months.
+When you first become a KiwiSaver member this transfer won’t happen until after you have been a member for two months.

 You can change your mind

 If you are automatically enrolled when you start a new job, you can choose to opt out between week 2 and 8.
 To do this, send a New employee opt out request form (KS10) to Inland Revenue.
 Your employer will continue to make contribution deductions until they receive your notification of your opt out request from Inland Revenue .
 Inland Revenue will refund your contributions already deducted if you opt out.